Approximate Bayesian computation for Markovian binary trees in phylogenetics: Introduction

 ABC methods have been used previously to infer diversification rates for linear birth-death models \citep{bokma2010time,janzen2015approximate,rabosky2008explosive}.
 In particular, \citet{janzen2015approximate} examined the performance of summary statistics for use in ABC methods, finding that traditional statistics such as phylogenetic diversity or tree size often perform poorly.
 They introduced the normalised lineage-through-time (nLTT) curve as a statistic to improve the performance of ABC methods.
 However, as far as we know, no one has yet attempted to perform ABC with a more general and realistic model.

-In this paper, we apply ABC-PMC to infer diversification rates from phylogenetic trees under the MBT model, assuming that only the extant species' phases are observable.
+In this paper, we apply ABC-PMC to infer diversification rates from phylogenetic trees under the MBT model .
 We focus on cases where the MBT has two phases, and where it is either possible to transition only from one phase to the other (reducible case), or in either direction (irreducible case).
 We develop and test various summary statistics tailored to these scenarios, enabling us to accurately infer the diversification rates, particularly in the reducible case.
+In simulations, our method shows higher accuracy compared to the maximum-likelihood method of \citep{louca2020general}.
 We further demonstrate the applicability of our method by applying it to a real dataset of squamata (reptiles), where the phases represent the method of bearing offspring (egg-laying or live-bearing); our analysis yields inferred parameters similar to earlier studies based on the BiSSE model.
 This highlights the potential of ABC and MBTs as a versatile approach for inferring diversification rates in phylogenetics.